KolmogorovLab/Severus/README.md

 * `--write-alignments` write read alignments to file

-* `--filter-small-svs` filters SVs smaller than 5000b for improved graphs

 * `--bp-cluster-size` maximum distance in bp cluster [50]

 * `--output-all` outputs FAIL SVs in addition to PASS SVs

 * `--write-collapsed-dup` outputs a bed file with identified collapsed duplication regions

-* `--no-ins-seq` omits insertion sequence in vcf file
+* `--no-ins-seq` omits insertion sequence in the vcf file

-* `--inbetween-ins` omits insertion sequence in vcf file
+* `--inbetween-ins` omits insertion sequence in the vcf file

-* `--only-somatic` omits germline outputs in somatic mode
+* `--only-somatic` omits germline outputs in the somatic mode

 * `--output_LOH` outputs a bed file with predicted LOH regions